SnakeOilXY/SnakeOil-XY/Doc/bom.md

 | 2020 corner bracket               | 4        | Simple bracket like Misumi HBLSP5 is recommended                                                            |

 <code>3030 extrusions are 8mm slot type, 2020 extrusions are 6mm slot type</code>
 <code>\*The frame is designed to be built with blind joint.
-Corner bracket canbe used instead of blind joint at many places(Check the CAD file for more detail).
+Corner bracket can be used instead of blind joint at many places(Check the CAD file for more detail).
 For blind joint, the "SHCJ6 Screw Joint" is recommended.</code>

 ## Electronic